cloudera/hue/docs/docs-site/content/user/querying/_index.md

 ![Livy Architecture sessions](https://cdn.gethue.com/uploads/2015/09/20150818_scalabythebay.024.png)

+**Session properties**

+All the properties supported by spark shells like the number of executors, the memory, etc can be changed at session creation.
+Their format is the same as when typing spark-shell -h

+    curl -X POST --data '{"kind": "pyspark", "numExecutors": "3", "executorMemory": "2G"}' -H "Content-Type: application/json" localhost:8998/sessions
+    {"id":0,"state":"starting","kind":"pyspark","numExecutors":"3","executorMemory":"2G","log":[]}

+**Executing statements**

 In YARN mode, Livy creates a remote Spark Shell in the cluster that can be accessed easily with REST

 When the session state is idle, it means it is ready to accept statements!
 Lets compute 1 + 1